edfus/stream-editor/README.md

   /**
    * Concatenate results of transformed Readables with the input value.
    * Accepts a literal string or a Buffer.
+   * option.encoding will be passed along with contentJoin to Writable.write
    * Default: ""
    */
   contentJoin: string | Buffer;